MrShoenel/anti-pattern-models/readme.md

 mined from the underlying source code or issue-tracking data, thus making the description objective as it becomes data-based.
 Secondly, we demonstrate a novel method to quantify and score the deviations of real-world projects to data-based AP descriptions.
-Using nine real-world projects that exhibit a Fire Drill to some degree, we show how to further enhance the translated AP.
+Using fifteen real-world projects that exhibit a Fire Drill to some degree, we show how to further enhance the translated AP.
 The ground truth in these projects was extracted from two individual experts and consensus was found between them.
-Our evaluation spans three kinds of pattern, where the first is purely derived from description, the second type is enhanced by data, and the third kind is derived from data only.
-The Fire Drill AP as translated from description only for either, source code- or issue-tracking-based detection, shows weak potential of confidently detecting the presence of the anti-pattern in a project.
-Enriching the AP with data from real-world projects significantly improves detection.
-Using patterns derived from data only leads to almost perfect correlations of the scores with the ground truth.
-Some APs share symptoms with the Fire Drill AP, and we conclude that the presence of similar patterns is most certainly detectable.
+Our evaluation spans four kinds of patterns, where the first is purely derived from description, the second type is enhanced by data, and the third kind is derived from data only.
+The fourth type then is a derivative meta-process pattern.
+We introduce a novel method called automatic calibration, that optimizes a pattern such that only necessary and important scores remain that suffice to confidently detect the degree to which the AP is present.
+Without automatic calibration, the proposed patterns show only weak potential for detecting the presence.
+Enriching the AP with data from real-world projects significantly improves the potential.
+We conclude that the presence of similar patterns is most certainly detectable.
 Furthermore, any pattern that can be characteristically modeled using the proposed approach is potentially well detectable.

 # References